 The Sustainable Tennessee Agenda provides a roadmap for policy and practice initiatives in Tennessee to protect and re-vitalize our economy, our communities, and our quality of life.
 Read and sign the Sustainable Tennessee Agenda

-Sustainable Tennessee has several major events throughout the year including the Summit, Press Conference, Conservation Education Day and our Policy & Practice meeting.
+Sustainable Tennessee has several major events throughout the year including Regional Sustainability Forums, Press Conferences, Conservation Education Day, and our Policy & Practice meeting.
 For the latest information on these and other Sustainable TN meetings:

 - Visit the Council Events Page for current meeting dates

 - Join our email list

 Our Toolkit can help you or your group work with the Tennessee State Legislature through phone calls and letters, engaging the media, and advancing important issues.
 Are you a non-profit organization?
 The toolkit includes current guidelines and restrictions on “lobbying” for 501c3 organizations – you can do a lot more than you think!
 Click here for Advocacy Toolkit.

 House and Senate Natural Resources Committees: